Code of Ethics

 When disposing of an object, the Museum must determine that it has the legal right to do so.
 When mandatory restrictions accompany the acquisition, these must be observed unless it can be clearly shown that adherence to such restrictions is impossible or substantially detrimental to the institution.
 A museum can only be relieved from such restrictions by an appropriate legal procedure.
 When special requests or instructions accompany the acquisition, they must be carefully considered, and consultation with the donor or his/her heirs should be attempted.

-The Museum must not allow objects from its collections to be acquired privately by any Museum staff member, officer, volunteer, member of its governing board or his/her representative, unless they are sold publicly and with the complete disclosure of their histories.
-Objects, materials or supplies of minimal value that the Museum cannot sell and that must be discarded may be given to anyone associated with the Museum or to the public.
+Members of the Museum community (staff, volunteers, officers, board members) and their relatives may not acquire or otherwise benefit from the disposition of deaccessioned artifacts.
+Non-artifact materials or supplies of minimal value that the Museum cannot sell and that must be discarded may be given to anyone associated with the Museum or to the public.

 While the governing entity bears final responsibility for the collections, including the acquisition and disposal process, the curatorial and administrative staffs, together with their technical associates, are best qualified to assess object's pertinence to the collections or the Museum's programs.
 Only for clear and compelling reasons, is an object to be disposed of against the advice of the Museum's professional staff.